Louis Gentil

-M. Louis Gentil (July 15, 1868 - June 12, 1925) was a French geologist, explorer, author, and professor.
-He explored North Africa.
-He collected rocks and fossils.
+Louis Gentil (July 15, 1868 - June 12, 1925) was a French geologist, explorer, author, and professor.
+He explored North Africa where he collected rocks and fossils.
 He discovered Encephalartos laurentianus in 1902.
-Louis Gentil Field is named for him.
-Youssoufia was known in the past as Louis Gentil.
+Louis Gentil Field, an abandoned airfield in Morocco, is named for him.
+The city of Youssoufia in an area where phosphate is mined was known as Louis Gentil.
 He was a member of the Academy of Sciences.